An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

-\begin{proof}[Proof of Theorem~\ref{thm::levynetbasedcharacterization}] By Lemma~\ref{lem::metricnetmeasurezero} there is a.s.\ no area in the metric net itself.
+{\it Step 1: Axioms imply $\alpha = 3/2$.} By Lemma~\ref{lem::metricnetmeasurezero} there is a.s.\ no area in the metric net itself.
 This implies that if we explore the center net of a sample from $\tmudl$ up until a given time, then the center net also a.s.\ contains zero area.
-Let $M_r$ be the boundary length process associated with a sample from $\tmudl$.
-By Lemma~\ref{lem::tmudlareaexpectation}, Lemma~\ref{lem::exploretocenter}, and Lemma~\ref{lem::mtmarkovian} if we perform an exploration towards the center of a sample produced from $\tmudl$ up until a given time $s$ then the conditional expectation of the total area is given by
+Let $M_r$ be the boundary length process associated with the center exploration of a sample from $\tmudl$.
+By Lemma~\ref{lem::tmudlareaexpectation}, Lemma~\ref{lem::exploretocenter}, and Lemma~\ref{lem::mtmarkovian} if we perform an exploration towards the center of a sample produced from $\tmudl$ up until a given time $s$ then the conditional expectation of the total area is given by (a constant times)

 where the $a_i$ are an enumeration of the jumps in the process $M_r$ up to time $s$.
 Thus,~\eqref{eqn::asdef} must evolve as a martingale in $s$.
 Proposition~\ref{prop::centermartingale} (stated and proved in Section~\ref{subsec::martingale32} below) implies that~\eqref{eqn::asdef} evolves as a martingale if and only if $\alpha = 3/2$.
 Thus, the fact that $\alpha = 3/2$ is a consequence of the properties listed in the theorem statement.
 For the remainder of the proof, we may therefore assume that $\alpha = 3/2$.